Plypy/OpenMRS-ID-Migrator/README.md

 For duplicate emails,

 + Remove all nonprimary emails.
-+ Users with duplicate primary email will be skipped, and stored in `skipped-users.json'.
++ Users with duplicate primary email will be skipped.
++ Removed emails and skipped users will be stored in 'skipped.json', if there is any.

 Except from those, all info will be migrated into mongo.